Janet Smith (judge)

 On 21 November 2002, Smith became the fourth woman to be promoted to the Court of Appeal, but she has since retired from that role.
 She is a Convenor of the cross-party political movement More United.

 Personal life

 Smith was born in Stockport, Cheshire, and attended Bolton School.
 She married, before being called to the Bar in 1972.
 In February 2013 she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.

 Career

 Early career

 She practised as a barrister for twenty years in Manchester, specialising in personal injury and clinical negligence cases.
 After being appointed QC in 1986, she was appointed by Lancashire County Council in 1991 to hold a public inquiry into reported abuse of autistic children at Scotforth House in Lancaster.
 She was appointed a High Court judge in 1992 (and received the customary appointment as a Dame Commander of the Order of the British Empire).
+Ann Ebsworth had been the first woman judge on the Queens Bench in 1992 and Smith and Heather Steel soon joined her.
 As a High Court judge, she was involved in the trials of many notable homicide cases.